transkatgirl/kat-s-bookshelf/README.md

 - Composition
 - Workplace Skills

+---

-The following academic subjects are not yet included in the bookshelf, but may be included in a future release:
+The following subjects are not yet included in the bookshelf, but may be included in a future release:

 - Business
 - Religious Studies